 Secondly, he wrote, I cannot give away my Breath, not if what you’ve explained about BioChroma is true.

-He’s getting much more articulate in his writing, Siri thought as she watched him erase the board.
-It’s such a shame that he’s been trapped and locked up like this, his entire life.
+He’s getting much more articulate in his writing, Siri thought as she watched him erase.
+It’s such a shame that he’s been trapped and locked up like this his entire life.

 “I really don’t know that much about it,” she said out loud.
-“BioChroma isn’t exactly something we focus on a lot in Idris.
+“BioChroma isn’t exactly something we focus on in Idris.
 I suspect that half of the things I know are rumors and exaggerations.
-In fact, from asking around down here, I’m getting the feeling that even the people of Hallandren don’t understand it that well.
-For instance, Lightsong said that it usually requires bright colors to fuel it--but those can be ignored, if you have enough Breath.
-Maybe the spoken part can be ignored too.”
+In fact, from asking around down here, I’m getting the feeling that even the people of Hallandren don’t understand it that well.”

 He paused, then continued writing.
 This is all very silly.
 We argue something that is unimportant.
 I will not change.
 I am not going to suddenly decide to kill myself.
 You do not need to worry.